Ontario sees 3,295 new COVID-19 cases, record-high vaccinations as stay-at-home order kicks in | CBC News

 The Ministry of Health says there are 525 patients with COVID-19-related illnesses being treated in intensive care units, 496 of whom are still testing positive.
 More than 330 of those people require a ventilator to breathe.

-Health Minister Christine Elliott says the province has not yet finalized its protocol, though a document did go out to hospitals in January during the second wave in Ontario laying out broad guidelines for triage.
+Health Minister Christine Elliott says the province has not yet finalized its protocol, though a document was sent to hospitals in January during the second wave in Ontario, laying out broad guidelines for triage.
 Under those guidelines, patients are ranked on their likelihood to survive a year after the onset of critical illness.

 In a briefing last week, Ontario's COVID-19 science advisory table said that, even with a stay-at-home order in effect, admissions to ICUs could top 800 by the end of April.